 the existing northbound lanes to the northbound access road, converting

 the existing southbound lanes to northbound expressway lanes, and

 constructing the remaining lanes (southbound expressway and access

-described above; this will expedite the work a bit, reduce the project's cost, and minimize
+described above; this helped expedite the work a bit, reduced the

 will be removed.
 The existing signalized intersections at US 90

-that new overpass will become the northbound lanes and the
+for the northbound lanes and the

 cost of this project is $64.1 million and is being paid for with local